-All courses (with credits and grades) that are on the list of Elective courses ETH (PDF, 2KB) (pdf, 4 kB) are fully accepted as a part of the MSc in Climate Sciences, University of Bern and can form part of the 52 ECTS elective courses.
-For all other courses you wish to take (within the 10 ECTS extra-curricular courses), written permission from the studies coordinator is required.
-Refer to the website of the MSc in Atmospheric and Climate Science programme at ETH Zurich for information about the courses to make your choice.
+All courses (with credits and grades) listed as Elective courses ETH (PDF, 59KB) are fully recognized within the MSc in Climate Sciences, University of Bern and can be part of the 52 ECTS elective courses.
+For all other courses you wish to take (within the 10 ECTS of "wild cards", i.e. extra-curricular courses), written permission from our studies directorate is required.
+Check the website of the MSc in Atmospheric and Climate Science program at ETH Zurich for information on the courses to make your choice.
 See also FAQ on extra-curricular courses.

-Return the form by post until 28 February (autumn semester) or 30 September (spring semester) to: Graduate School of Climate Sciences, Oeschger Centre, University of Bern, Falkenplatz 16, CH-3012 Bern.
+Submit the form and proofs as soon as you have finished attendance, to University of Bern, Oeschger Centre, Hochschulstrasse 4, CH-3012 Bern.
 Please note that the payment process can take up to two months.

-Special regulations apply for the Climate Sciences Workshop I: Please add these travel expenses to the reimbursement form of the following semester.
-If you do not plan to take courses outside the University of Bern hand in a reimbursement form for the Climate Sciences Workshop I only.
+Special regulations apply for the Introduction Course: Please add these travel expenses to the reimbursement form of the following semester.
+If you do not plan to take courses outside the University of Bern hand in a reimbursement form for the Introduction Course only.

 10 ECTS can be taken outside the module of elective courses (52 ECTS, Annex 1 of the Studeis Program).